rathboma/rathboma.github.com/_posts/2015-11-30-Spark-Java-Tutorial.md

 }
 {% endhighlight %}

 The `processData()` function from the Scala version was broken into three new functions `joinData()`, `modifyData()` and `countData()`.
-It was done to add a little bit more value to the test function.
+It was done to make the code even clearer.
 It was not necessary to do so.
 All the data transformation steps could have been put into one function that would be similar to `processData()` from the Scala solution.

 The `leftOuterJoin()` function joins two RDDs on key.